amoghmadan/flask-vue-todo-application/README.md

 TODO Application

 ## How to start the application?
-- Run this command to start the Flask, Nuxt and Nginx Servers
+- Run this command to start the Flask, Vue and Nginx Servers
   ```bash
   docker-compose up -d
   ```